Woodland Animals

 Ancient trees are particularly important especially for animals such as bats.
 Wildlife love holes, dead and rotting wood & trees, nooks and crannies, all perfect spots for plants and fungi - and many thousands of species of animals.
 Find out how the Woodland Trust is helping ancient woodland today

 If there are a number of ancient trees in one area, this is even better for wildlife - they can enjoy the wood decay and the surfaces of trunks, bough and roots, and all gather together in one small area.
 You can help ancient trees!
-Look out for ancient trees when you're out and about and let the Woodland Trust know about it - they have details on how to do all of this here
+Look out for ancient trees when you're out and about and let the Woodland Trust know about it.

 Wildlife in Woods